5-in-1 ProPlugger Bulb Planter: Product Review

 Unlike traditional long-handled bulb planters, you’re able to dig multiple holes one after the other (10 or more, depending on depth) without having to remove soil from the planter.

-The company has a nice video showing how to use the ProPlugger for bulb planting (see video to the right) so I won’t go into detail here.
+The company has a nice video showing how to use the ProPlugger for bulb planting (see video below) so I won’t go into detail here.
 However, there are some things you should know before using it.

 Works Best With Loose, Moist Soil